What is disseminated secondary eczema?

 Who gets disseminated secondary eczema?

-Infections preceding disseminated secondary eczema include:
+Infections associated with disseminated secondary eczema include:

-- Viral infection, eg molluscum contagiosum
+- Viral infection eg, molluscum contagiosum

 What are the clinical features of disseminated secondary eczema?